-- Measure AND RECORD the amount of time it takes to spread 1,000 ft (93 m) of area. - Measure a distance of 143 feet (44 meters) over turf.
-This will provide a spread area of approximately 1,000 ft (93 m).
-The effective material spread width for most products is 7 feet; therefore, 7 x 143 = 1,001 ft (93 m). - With the machine in neutral (and the hopper closed), run the engine at full throttle.
-Check the tachometer to make sure the engine is running at 3450 rpm.
-Once we know that the engine is operating at the correct speed, we can be sure that you'll be traveling at the right speed and that the application rate is correct, as well. - With the machine traveling in HIGH at full throttle, use a stopwatch or wristwatch to measure AND RECORD the time required to travel the 143-foot (44 meter) turf course.
-The normal time is approximately 20 seconds ± 1 seconds. - With the machine operating in LOW at full throttle, RECORD THE TIME required to cover the 143-foot (44 meter) turf course.
-The normal time is approximately 28 seconds ± 1 second. - Measure and adjust the output of the spreader to deliver 3 pounds (1.36 Kg.) per 1,000 ft (93 m). - Place a ground cloth on a paved area. - Place enough product in the Hopper to conduct several delivery rate checks. - Drape a drop cloth over the Hopper to contain and deposit the product spread onto the Ground cloth. - With the machine in Neutral, accelerate the engine to full speed and open the Hopper for the actual time you recorded for the High Gear time test above (for our example we will use 20 seconds). - Move machine off Ground cloth and weigh the product collected. - If the product collected weighs less that 3 pounds (1.36 Kg.), reposition the Rate Adjustment Knob to a higher setting on the Rate Scale to increase the opening in the Hopper.
-Repeat the collection test and readjust as required. - Once the proper rate has been established RECORD the Rate Adjustment Knob and Calibration Gage settings for future use. - Repeat the procedure for the Low Gear time (for our example we will use 28 seconds). - Check and adjust the distribution pattern. - Place 11 calibration pans in a line on two-foot centers on a paved area such as a parking lot.
-NOTE: Checking and adjusting the distribution pattern requires multiple passes over the calibration pans.
-This process is done on a paved area to avoid burning the vegetation by over-fertilizing, and to allow the product to be collected and reused. - · With the material to be spread loaded in the spreader, make
+- Create a test course based on the effective Spread Width from the table above.
+EXAMPLE: - Triumph comes set from the factory to an effective spread and spray width of 7 FEET, which can be accomplished by making 7 FOOT center-to-center parallel passes overlapping approximately 50 PERCENT of the last pass.
+Measure a distance equal to the of 143 FEET (44 meters) over turf.
+This will provide a spread area of approximately 1,000 ft2 (93 m2).
+The effective material spread width for many products is 7 FEET; therefore, 7 x 143 = 1,001 ft2 (93 m2).
+NOTE: If your calibrated effective spread width is 8 feet, you will use 8 x 125 = 1000 ft2 as the basis for making the following calculations. - With the machine traveling in HIGH GEAR at full throttle, use a stopwatch or wristwatch to measure AND RECORD the time required to travel the 143-FOOT (44 meter) turf course.
+The normal time is approximately 20 seconds ± 1 seconds. - With the machine operating in LOW GEAR at full throttle, RECORD THE TIME required to cover the 143-FOOT (44 meter) turf course.
+The normal time is approximately 28 SECONDS ± 1 SECOND. - Measure and adjust the output of the spreader to deliver 3 POUNDS (1.36 Kg.) per 1,000 ft (93 m). - Place a ground cloth on a paved area. - Place enough product in the Hopper to conduct several delivery rate checks. - Drape a drop cloth over the Hopper to contain and deposit the product spread onto the Ground cloth. - With the machine in NEUTRAL, accelerate the engine to full speed and open the Hopper for the actual time you recorded for the HIGH GEAR time test above (from our example we will use 20 SECONDS). - Move machine off Ground cloth and weigh the product collected. - If the product collected weighs less that 3 POUNDS (1.36 Kg), reposition the Rate Adjustment Knob to a higher setting on the Rate Scale to increase the opening in the Hopper.
+Repeat the collection test and readjust as required. - Once the proper rate has been established RECORD the Rate Adjustment Knob and Calibration Gage settings for future use. - Repeat the procedure for the LOW GEAR time (for our example we will use 28 SECONDS).